Turkey Lettuce Wraps

 3) I look like an idiot.

-Somehow that didn’t happen with these guys.
+Somehow that didn’t happen with these Turkey Lettuce Wraps.
 I tried not to over-fill them which is sometimes the problem and I also used the sturdiest lettuce out there (Romaine).

 And yes… I realize that sturdy lettuce is an oxymoron.
 Just go with it.

 1) For the avocado topping, dice the tomatoes, scallions, and avocado.
 Stir together with lime juice, cilantro, and a pinch of salt.
 Set aside for later.

 2) If you're using whole spices (cumin, coriander, red pepper flakes), toast them in a dry pan over medium heat until fragrant, a few minutes.
 Then grind.

 3) Mix ground spices with ground turkey, minced garlic, and the diced jalapeno.
 Stir in Braggs or soy sauce and cinnamon.